Birmingham

 Victorian pub that was sympathetically refurbished in April 2023.
 The pub is comprised of several drinking areas.
 The front entrance from the street opens to a main bar area with table seating, a mixture of wooden and tiled flooring, and (original?) leaded glass windows.
 There are two screens that show live sport.
 In the rear of the pub are two smaller drinking areas, both with leather seating around the length of each.
 All three rooms contain real fires for keeping warm in the winter.

-The rear passageway is decorated using traditional tiling and leads to an extensive beer garden, popular in the summer months and at weekends.
-There is further covered seating in an outdoor cocktail bar.
+The rear passageway is decorated using traditional tiling and leads to an extensive beer garden, popular in the summer months and at weekends, complete with separate bar.

-Five handpumps serve real ale, with Timothy Taylor's Landlord, Oakham Bishops Farewell and Wye Valley Butty Bach as regular beers.
+Five handpumps serve cask beer, with Timothy Taylor's Landlord, Oakham Bishops Farewell and Wye Valley Butty Bach as regular beers.

 A well-loved pub that continues to thrive after a sympathetic refurbishment by Black Country Ales in 2022.
 This single room pub is a welcome oasis for the community, close to Centenary Square, the ICC , NIA and the Rep Theatre.
-Expect the usual BCA beers plus up to seven guests.
+Expect the usual BCA beers plus up to seven guests and two real ciders.
 Freshly-made cobs and pasties are on offer.
-Quiz night is fortnightly on Tuesday.
-An interesting display of old views of Birmingham adorn the walls.
+Bingo is every Monday and quiz night is Tuesday.
+There is an interesting display of old views of Birmingham plus a changing selection of artefacts from the museum.

 • Pure Craft Bar & Kitchen Telephone(0121) 237 5666 30 Waterloo Street Birmingham B2 5TJ